BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 #### Virualbox with Fedora 30 image
 1. Download Fedora 30 image ![link](https://dl.fedoraproject.org/pub/fedora/linux/releases/30/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-30-1.2.iso) (if link not work, https://dl.fedoraproject.org/pub/fedora/linux/releases/30/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-30-1.2.iso)
 2. Create a virtual machine and install Fedora 30. _Fedora requires a minimum of 10GB disk, 1GB RAM, and a 1GHz processor to install and run successfully._
-3. download the keylime bash file which will help you finish the installation.
+3. Download the keylime bash file which will help you finish the installation.
 ```bash
 wget https://gist.githubusercontent.com/lukehinds/539daa4374f5cc7939ab34e62be54382/raw/d663744210652d0f4647456e9a3d05033294d91a/keylime.sh
 chmod +x keylime.sh
 ```
+4. See if the TPM works
+ i. try `tpm_serverd`, if that works, you are free to go ii. if you are not try `export TPM2TOOLS_TCTI="tabrmd:bus_name=com.intel.tss2.Tabrmd"`, then tried i. again iii. if that still not work, try `systemctl status tpm2-abrmd`

 4. Clone the our repo, change to branch andrew_multi_verifier
 ```bash
 git clone https://github.com/BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM.git